cisco-ce/roomos.cisco.com/doc/MTR/classroom.md

 *	Room Bar Pro

 ### Screens:
-*	You can use one or more screens (the maximum number of screens depends on your device).
+*	You need up to two external screens depending on the device.
-*	For most setups, we recommend that you use two or more screens.
-Place the main screen at the front of the room.
-Place a second screen on the side or at the back, so that a local presenter can see the remote audience.
+*	For most setups, we recommend that you use two screens.

 ### Two cameras:
 *	Audience camera: Use the integrated camera for devices that have that.
 For other devices, we recommend the Quad Camera or SpeakerTrack 60 camera.
 We recommend a camera that supports speaker tracking, but it is also possible to use a camera without speaker tracking capabilities.